jamshark70/JITModular/README.md

 3. Recompile the class library.

 If you want to verify installation, the following instruction should return `PatternControl`.
+If it returns `nil`, then the file `psSet-event-type.scd` is not in the expected location.

 ```
 AbstractPlayControl.proxyControlClasses[\psSet];